zachaa/DrehmalMap/README.md

 - Uses base Minecraft entity pictures
 - Spelling might be wrong in some places
 - Location descriptions might be wrong, they are just my best guess for nearby lore items and assumptions.
+- End Chests are no longer in block entities
+- Some signs in overworld have a true blank front, need to check for that as well
+- Soul soil map color is different for drehmal, I already have the correct block image, map tiles need update

 ## Updating Map Tiles